-The areas within Central London are often a preferred choice for young professionals, couples and expats, who want a close proximity to everything.
-If money’s no object and you’d rather pay more for a central location to gain a minimal commute and have all the top sites, like views of the Thames, Buckingham Palace and the Tower of London close by, then your best bet is to buy an apartment in central London.
+The areas within Central London are often a preferred choice for young professionals, couples, and expats, who want close proximity to everything.
+If money’s no object and you’d rather minimize the commute, then your best bet is to buy an apartment in central London.

-As mentioned above, the prices in the high-end areas with luxury properties in traditional London townhouses or plush new-builds are in boroughs like Knightsbridge and Belgravia and prices come at a premium.
-But shop around and you could still find a reasonably priced property that will almost always yield a good return on investment.
+The prices in the high-end areas with luxury properties in traditional London townhouses or plush new-builds are in boroughs like Knightsbridge and Belgravia.
+Prices here come at a premium.
+But shop around and you could still find a reasonable price that yields a good return on investment.

-South of the River Thames offers a great variety of houses in London, from riverside London apartments on the Southbank and re-generated Battersea to three-storey terraced-houses in areas like Clapham and Dulwich Village that are popular with young professionals and families alike.
+South of the River Thames offers a great variety of houses in London, from riverside London apartments on the Southbank and re-generated Battersea to three-story terraced-houses in areas like Clapham and Dulwich Village that are popular with young professionals and families alike.

-Some key up and coming areas in South London include Croydon, Wandsworth, Bromley, Peckham and Lewisham where your money will go much further to make a good investment for the future, as many of these areas are currently experiencing good levels of growth.
+Some up-and-coming areas in South London include Croydon, Wandsworth, Bromley, Peckham, and Lewisham.
+Here, your money goes much further, as many of these areas are currently experiencing good levels of growth.

-In Croydon in South-west London property can be bought for under £400,000, while Wandsworth and Lewisham are averaging in the region of between £600-700,000.
-These areas all boast excellent transport links to the city and have a wide range of state and private schools, along with good local amenities and outdoor commons and parks, so often you won’t even need to travel outside your borough.
+In Croydon, properties are available for under £400,000, while Wandsworth and Lewisham average around £600-700,000.
+These areas all boast excellent transport links to the city and have a wide range of schools, local amenities, and parks.
+Often, you won’t even need to travel outside your borough.

 North London also has a great deal of boroughs close to central London, including Camden and Islington.
 Inevitably the rise in popularity has caused prices to go up considerably in these areas, but another increasingly popular area in North London with plenty to offer is Barnet.